28 July 2014

 16 July 2014

 Today the Secretary of State has announced the publication, for consultation, of new subject content for a further set of GCSEs and A levels which will be first taught in 2016.
 The revised content for these subjects aims to prepare students better for further and higher education, and employment.

 11 July 2014

 Monday, 1 September 2014

 BCS understands IT is a key enabler of the digital economy, which describes the exchange of information, goods and services through an information technology platform.
-The digital economy exists within an international framework of extant commercial and Intellectual Property (IP) laws and regulation which often struggle to keep pace with technology change.
-BCS seeks to ensure everyone benefits from IT, and we work to promote wider social and economic progress through the advancement of information technology.
-In order to achieve these objectives, we recognise the need for a digitally optimised IP system that is fit for the digital economy.
+The digital economy exists within an international framework of extant commercial and intellectual property (IP) laws and regulation, which often struggle to keep pace with technology change.
+BCS seeks to ensure everyone benefits from IT and we work to promote wider social and economic progress through the advancement of information technology.
+In order to achieve these objectives, we recognise the need for a digitally-optimised IP system that is fit for the digital economy.

 BCS, The Chartered Institute for IT, seeks to ensure everyone benefits from IT.
 We promote wider social and economic progress through the advancement of information technology.
 One of our core values is to advance the role of IT in bettering society, the economy, business and education.
 We recognise that for these aims and objectives to be achieved, we need to ensure that every citizen has the opportunity to use IT safely and effectively for their own, and society’s benefit.
 We need to allay fears, promote ways to remain ‘safe online’ and thus encourage everyone to take advantage of this opportunity.

 Penetration testing is a method for evaluating computer and network security by simulating an attack on a computer system or network.
 The objective is to find security flaws and configuration errors, and to provide the organisation with remediation advice in order to minimise the risk of a successful attack.
 It primarily concerns itself with governance, confidentiality, integrity, availability, risk management and compliance.